 Today’s innovative diagnostic tests play an essential role in arming healthcare professionals with information that allows them to guide decisions.
 This may ultimately lead to improving patients’ quality of life and helping society better manage chronic conditions.

-Diagnostics provide knowledge that guides clinician diagnosis and treatment initiation, but they can also help prevent health issues from worsening, informing disease management to help people live longer lives.
+Diagnostics not only guide clinicians with diagnosis and treatment options, but can also help prevent health issues from worsening, informing disease management to help people live longer lives.

 The Advisory Council has developed an Expert Consensus Statement that reflects on the Diagnostic Journey and explores the future of diagnostics.

 Module VI coming soon